JeffSmith-ok/ERC20_Crowdsale_Contract/README.md

 Create the KaseiCoin deployer contract.

-Perform a real-world, pre-production test of your crowdsale.
+Perform a real-world, pre-production test of my crowdsale.
 In order to do so, I will deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.

 I will record a short video or take several screenshots that show the deployed contract in action.